LoPan455/spring-petclinic-cloud/README.md

 export REPOSITORY_PREFIX=harbor.myregistry.com/demo
 ```
 ### Build Kubernetes-ready images directly with Maven
-One of the neat features in Spring Boot 2.3 is that it can leverage [Cloud Native Buildpacks](https://buildpacks.io) and [Paketo Buildpacks](https://paketo.io) to build production-ready images for us.
+One of the neat features in Spring Boot 2.3+ is that it can leverage [Cloud Native Buildpacks](https://buildpacks.io) and [Paketo Buildpacks](https://paketo.io) to build production-ready images for us.
+Buildpacks allow the details of the application image to be set in the `pom.xml` file rather than in a separate Dockerfile.
+An additional benenfit is the Paketo implementations handle a variety of other tasks that build a hardened, secure production-ready image.
+The `spring-boot-maven-plugin:build-image` goal contains the logic and added configuration that are used in the image creation process.
+The script below uses settings from the `k8s` Maven profile located in each module's `pom.xml`, which are imported in the parent `pom.xml` via the `<module/>` declarations.

 Since we also configured the `spring-boot-maven-plugin` to use `layers`, we'll get optimized layering of the various components that build our Spring Boot app for optimal image caching.
 What this means in practice is that if we simply change a line of code in our app, it would only require us to push the layer containing our code and not the entire uber jar.
 To build all images and pushing them to your registry, run:

 ```bash
 mvn spring-boot:build-image -Pk8s -DREPOSITORY_PREFIX=${REPOSITORY_PREFIX} && ./scripts/pushImages.sh
 ```

+If you'd like to add additional tags to the output images, it's best to set them explicitly by modifying the `/scripts/pushImages.sh` shell scripts.

+#### Build Images Individually
 Since these are standalone microservices, you can also `cd` into any of the project folders and build it individually (as well as push it to the registry).

 You should now have all your images in your Docker registry.
 It might be good to make sure you can see them available.